kdots09/Money-App-Privacy-Policy/README.md

 2. HOW DO WE PROCESS YOUR INFORMATION?
 3. WHAT LEGAL BASES DO WE RELY ON TO PROCESS YOUR PERSONAL INFORMATION?
 4. WHEN AND WITH WHOM DO WE SHARE YOUR PERSONAL INFORMATION?
-5. DO WE USE COOKIES AND OTHER TRACKING TECHNOLOGIES?
-6. DO WE OFFER ARTIFICIAL INTELLIGENCE-BASED PRODUCTS?
+5. DO WE OFFER ARTIFICIAL INTELLIGENCE-BASED PRODUCTS?
-7. HOW LONG DO WE KEEP YOUR INFORMATION?
+6. HOW LONG DO WE KEEP YOUR INFORMATION?
-8. HOW DO WE KEEP YOUR INFORMATION SAFE?
+7. HOW DO WE KEEP YOUR INFORMATION SAFE?
-9. WHAT ARE YOUR PRIVACY RIGHTS?
+8. WHAT ARE YOUR PRIVACY RIGHTS?
-10. CONTROLS FOR DO-NOT-TRACK FEATURES
+9. CONTROLS FOR DO-NOT-TRACK FEATURES
-11. DO UNITED STATES RESIDENTS HAVE SPECIFIC PRIVACY RIGHTS?
+10. DO UNITED STATES RESIDENTS HAVE SPECIFIC PRIVACY RIGHTS?
-12. DO OTHER REGIONS HAVE SPECIFIC PRIVACY RIGHTS?
+11. DO OTHER REGIONS HAVE SPECIFIC PRIVACY RIGHTS?
-13. DO WE MAKE UPDATES TO THIS NOTICE?
+12. DO WE MAKE UPDATES TO THIS NOTICE?
-14. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?
+13. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?
-15. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?
+14. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?

 1. WHAT INFORMATION DO WE COLLECT?